-Our aim in this paper is to combine the best of both methodologies: our system uses nonlinear model predictive control with a predefined model of dynamics at its core, but updates that model by learning residuals between predictions and real-world observations via physical parameter estimation and Gaussian process regression [9].
-This approach is inspired by work from cognitive science that suggests people have internal models of physics that are well calibrated to the world [10], [11], and that they use these models to learn how to use new objects to accomplish novel goals in just a handful of interactions [12].
-In this way, we hope to attain human levels of physical control, while also achieving human levels of sample efficiency.
-A broad idea of the proposed approach https://www.merl.com/research/license/CME is provided in Fig. 1.
+Our aim in this letter is to combine the best of both methodologies: our system uses nonlinear model predictive control with a predefined (inaccurate) model of dynamics at its core, but updates that model by learning residuals between predictions and real-world observations via physical parameter estimation and Gaussian process regression [5].
+We take inspiration from cognitive science for this approach, as people can interact with and manipulate novel objects well with little or no prior experience [6].
+Research suggests people have internal models of physics that are well calibrated to the world [7], [8], and that they use these models to learn how to use new objects to accomplish novel goals in just a handful of interactions [9].
+Thus, we suggest that any agent that can perform flexible physical problem solving should have both prior knowledge of the dynamics of the world, as well as a way to augment those dynamics in a way that supports their interactions with the scene.
+Note that we do not suggest that this specific approach corresponds to the way that humans learn or reason about physics, but instead that we believe augmented simulation is key to human sample efficiency, and therefore should be important for robotic sample efficiency as well.
+Fig. 1 provides an idea of the proposed approach.